 Special Event Support

 Help ensure the Garden’s special events run smoothly and safely.
 Assist visitors, patrol the grounds, and support garden staff with operational duties.

 Help plan and execute a wide range of community-building and fundraising events, including annual events such as Mother’s Day, Arts in the Garden, and Garden d’Lights, as well as one-time events.

 Assist in the creation of the Garden’s quarterly printed newsletter, The Buzz.
 We are looking for volunteers to help with writing and editing.
 Conduct research and interviews for articles and/or write, edit and proof-read content.
-Quarterly meeting.
+Requires quarterly meeting.

 Assist with botany-related educational opportunities for children ages 3 to 12 years, including Living Lab, Kids in the Garden, and Scouts programs.

 Assist Garden grounds staff and partner volunteers in creating, planting, pruning, weeding, and maintaining beds.
 Tuesday mornings, 9:30-11:30am.

 Participate in a work party with Bellevue Utilities on the 1st and 3rd Wednesdays of the month, 1-3pm, from spring to fall.